 The following provide technical expertise, certification criteria review and community outreach services

-Metro, West Multnomah Soil & Water Conservation District, East Multnomah Soil & Water Conservation District, City of Lake Oswego, Clackamas County Soil & Water Conservation District, City of Portland, Oregon State University Master Gardeners, Oregon Tilth, City of Gresham, and Xerces Society
+Metro, West Multnomah Soil & Water Conservation District, East Multnomah Soil & Water Conservation District, City of Lake Oswego, Clackamas Soil & Water Conservation District, City of Portland, Oregon State University Master Gardeners, Oregon Tilth, City of Gresham, and Xerces Society

 Local Green Businesses and Nurseries